Sonny Hilton

-Sonny Hilton (born 30 January 2001) is an English professional footballer who plays as a midfielder for National League North club Southport.
+Sonny Hilton (born 30 January 2001) is an English semi-professional footballer who plays as a midfielder for National League North club Marine.

 Club career

 Born in Liverpool, Hilton began his career with Tranmere Rovers and Fulham, before spending time on loan with Finnish club TPS in 2021.
 In June 2022 he moved on loan to Carlisle United.

 He was released by Fulham at the end of the 2022–23 season.
 He signed for Bootle in October 2023.

 On 4 July 2024, Hilton signed for National League North club Southport.

+Following his release from Southport at the end of the 2025–26 season, in June 2026 Hilton signed for National League North club Marine.

 International career

 Hilton played for England at under-19 level.

 Personal life

 Hilton also competes in taekwondo, and finished fourth in the World Championships as a child.